Published at: 2025-10-31

 There are two ways to create a Shipping Order:

-When creating a Shipping Order from an order, the system automatically populates the order number and all ordered products.
-For full shipments, proceed directly.
-For partial shipments, specify the shipped quantities.
-Enter the logistics provider and tracking number to monitor shipment status in real time.
+Creating a Shipping Order from an order automatically pulls the order number and all order Products into the Shipping Order.
+For full shipments, create directly; for partial shipments, enter the shipped quantities.
+After entering the carrier and tracking number, you can track shipment status in real time.

-Shipping personnel can also create Shipping Orders directly from the list.
-After selecting the order, all ordered products are auto-populated.
-Simply enter the tracking number to proceed.
+Shipping personnel can create Shipping Orders directly from the Shipping Orders list.
+After selecting an order, all order Products are populated; enter the tracking number to complete.

-- If shipping personnel lack order data permissions, configure sharing rules in CRM data permissions.
+Note: Ø If shipping personnel lack access to order data, configure sharing rules in CRM data permissions.

 3) Shipping Order Approval